gyeben/IntersectionSolver/README.md

 - A car must give right of way to other cars coming from its right.
 - A left-turning car must give right of way to a car coming from the opposite direction if the other car is going straight or turning right.

-The combination of the second and the third rule means that a car turning right can cross at any time (if there is no ambulance coming).
+From the second and the third rules it can be derived that a car turning right can cross at any time (if there is no ambulance coming).

 Some cases are not specified in the traffic code.
 These are the following: